Kozea/WeasyPrint/docs/hacking.rst

 Step 5 is the layout.
 You could say the everything else is glue code and this is where the magic happens.

-During the layout the document’s content is … laid out on pages.
+During the layout the document’s content is, well, laid out on pages.
 This is when we decide where to do line breaks and page breaks.
 If a break happens inside of a box, that box is split into two (or more) boxes in the layout result.

 According to the `box model`_, each box has rectangular margin, border, padding and content areas: